apache/zeppelin/docs/storage/storage.md

 ### Notebook Storage

 Zeppelin has a pluggable notebook storage mechanism controlled by `zeppelin.notebook.storage` configuration option with multiple implementations.
-There are few Notebook storages avaialble for a use out of the box:
+There are few Notebook storages available for a use out of the box:
  - (default) all notes are saved in the notebook folder in your local File System - `VFSNotebookRepo`
  - there is also an option to version it using local Git repository - `GitNotebookRepo`
  - another option is Amazon S3 service - `S3NotebookRepo`

-Multiple storages can be used at the same time by providing a comma-separated list of the calss-names in the confiruration.
+Multiple storages can be used at the same time by providing a comma-separated list of the class-names in the configuration.
 By default, only first two of them will be automatically kept in sync by Zeppelin.

 </br>